MadpenguinCH/Stockpile_manager/README.md

 Whilst I do test new versions of the bot on my own two testservers before deploying them, this project is a one-person passion project and currently undergoing frequent updates.
 Thus, I expect some bugs to still occur occasionally.
 Though at least the more critical functions (sending warnings at the correct time, hide codes from players who shouldn't be able to see them) has been in active use on one regimental server for a while already and seems to work quite well.

+# Get in touch
+If you want to report a bug or suggest a feature which you believe could make the tool more useful to players you can contact me on discord where my username is also just "madpenguin_ch" (or Madpenguin#5158 using old discord handle format).